-Why has Patricia Gallagher collected many thousands of bouquets of fresh flowers from Trader Joe’s day old cast-offs?
+Why has Patricia Gallagher collected thousands of of fresh flower bouquets from specialty markets’ day old flowers?
 She would like to share her story so that others can do the same in their community – pass out the beautiful blooms and petals that would be normally be thrown out at the end of the day!
 Every morning, 7 days a week, she picks up the “day-old bouquets” and takes them to Philadelphia area nursing homes.
-Please click the link to WHYY Philadelphia public radio story by Maiken Scott, Behavioral Health reporter.
-There is a Download Audio button under the frame on the bottom left.
-There are 10 photos.

 Transcripted from http://www.newsworks.org

 You have probably heard of “dumpster divers,” people who make use of food that grocery stores discard because it’s past its prime.